 At 3.39 Kirsty Williams, Cabinet secretary for Education, Welsh Government thanks Professor Emma Renold.
 A red Plate is held up with the words gender stereotyping written on it.
 The question I ask is- who is doing the gender stereotyping?
 The answer is Emma Renold.

 The video ends at 4:20 and not a single male voice or opinion has been heard and males have barely been seen and only then in a passive listening capacity.
-The world can only be improved by men, women, girls and boys working together, demonising boys and viewing as only as potential aggressors does not help.
+The world can only be improved by men, women, girls and boys working together, demonising boys and viewing them as only as potential aggressors does not help.
 Anymore than stigmatising all women on the basis of the small number who commit infanticide or damage the foetus by drinking in pregnancy.

 In my opinion, Emma Renold is a charlatan and a dangerous fanatic.
 Sally Holland and Kirsty Williams would be wise to rethink their association with this practitioner of ‘critical theory’ as applied to gender.
 According an article in the Critic of June 2021 –The Welsh variant: why is Cardiff actively spreading queer theory in schools?– Emma Renold ‘is an advocate of queer theory, which insists that gender can be wrongly assigned at birth.
 This once niche set of ideas originating with Judith Butler is now being presented to seven year olds as established truth.’